Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

 \subsection{Theoretical considerations}

-Before we present the optimal stopping problem examples on which we have tested the algorithm in Framework~\ref{algo:general} (see Subsections~\ref{sec:low_dimensional}--\ref{sec:high_dimensional} below), we recall a few theoretical results, which are used to design some of these examples and to provide reference values.
-The elementary and well-known result in Lemma~\ref{lem:id} below specifies the distributions of linear combinations of independent and identically distributed centred Gaussian random variables which take values in a separable normed $ \R $-vector space.
+Before we present the optimal stopping problem examples on which we tested the algorithm of Framework~\ref{algo:general} (cf.~Subsections~\ref{sec:low_dimensional}--\ref{sec:high_dimensional} below), we recall a few theoretical results, which are used to design some of these examples, determine reference values, and provide further insights.